 Resources for Distance and Hybrid Learning

-We understand the COVID-19 crisis has caused a lot of additional stress for educators, students and their families as they tackle distance learning.
+We understand the COVID-19 crisis has caused a lot of additional stress for educators, students and their families as they face new challenges.
 To help, we’ve assembled a list of resources to enhance your efforts and improve your results.

 We’re here to help!

-We’ve taken the necessary steps to ensure the health and safety of our employees so we can continue serving you in any way we can.
-We are available by email at email@example.com, by phone at 800-742-3083 (US and Canada) and online 24/7.
+We’ve taken the necessary steps to ensure the health and safety of our employees so we can continue serving you any way we can.
+We are available by email at firstname.lastname@example.org, by phone at 800-742-3083 (US and Canada) and online 24/7.
 Click here for international phone numbers.

 Resources within Gradelink